JOIN THE SCOTLAND COMMITTEE

 If you have any questions about the SYP volunteer application process, please refer to the FAQs page or, if your question isn’t answered there, contact us at syp.scotland.info@gmail.com.

-CURRENTLY RECRUITING: Scotland Communications Officer (1 role available)
+CURRENTLY RECRUITING: Scotland Communications Officer (2 roles available)

-The Scotland Communications Officer is responsible for maintaining the branch’s social media channels and relevant website pages.
+The Scotland Communications Officers are responsible for maintaining the branch’s social media channels and relevant website pages.
 They are also responsible for coordinating the branch’s monthly newsletter.

 Responsibilities include:

-• Alongside the two current communications officers, maintaining SYP Scotland’s social media channels by promoting events and sharing/re-posting topical stories and articles, designing social media assets and other marketing material using Canva.
+• Helping to maintain SYP Scotland’s social media channels by promoting events and sharing/re-posting topical stories and articles, designing social media assets and other marketing material using Canva.

 • Curating a monthly newsletter for the SYP Scotland mailing list, promoting events and putting together relevant features.